gatsbyjs/gatsby/docs/docs/processing-payments-with-square.md

 Square can handle most of your payment-related needs including accepting payments, managing product catalogs, and managing payroll.
 Begin by determining which of these products you want to incorporate into your business.
 This guide focuses on [accepting payments on your website](https://developer.squareup.com/docs/online-payment-options#square-payments-in-your-own-website) but you may wish to use their in-person or in-app options as well.

-You've got two options for integrating Square payments: redirecting to a hosted checkout page with the Checkout API as well as using payments on your Gatsby site with the `SqPaymentForm` library and Payments API.
+You've got two options for integrating Square payments: redirecting to a hosted checkout page with the Checkout API _or_ taking payments from your Gatsby site using the `SqPaymentForm` library with the Payments API.

 ### Redirecting to a hosted checkout page